Up to 60% off sofas & mattresses — limited‑time deals.

 Pro Tips for Matthews Mattress

-• For Tahoe and other plusher feels, use a supportive pillow height to keep your neck level in side sleep.
+• For Tahoe, pay close attention to pillow height so your neck stays level in side sleep.

-• Rotate the mattress on a regular schedule to even out comfort wear.
+• Rotate the mattress on a regular schedule to spread out comfort wear.

 FAQs

-Q: Which model felt most supportive for heavier bodies?
+Which model felt most supportive for heavier sleepers?

-A: Kendall Wrapped Coil, especially through the hips and edge.
+Kendall Wrapped Coil, especially through the hips and along the edge.

 Previous post